deltacasttv/overlay-from-live-content/technical_details.md

 ## TX

+When the minimal latency of 2 is a scenario achievable by the device, we can guarantee the following.

 Due to the nature of the communication between the RX and TX thread, the TX buffer queue will never be filled with more than one buffer at a time.
 Indeed, since the RX thread is the one that drives the TX thread, we can never end up in a situation where the RX thread will give buffers to the TX thread faster that the rate at which they are consumed.